Best Multigenerational Vacation Ideas

 7. Ancestry travel

-One of the newer trends is ancestry travel, also known as heritage travel.
+One of the newer trends is ancestry travel, also known as heritage tourism.
 These trips involve families traveling to their ancestral homeland on their own, or with a group tour.
 We have traveled both ways, exploring Puerto Rico with three generations, and meeting family along the way.
 Another tour in Scotland we experienced, Solway Tours, took us on an amazing tour tracing the history of our family’s surname.
 No matter the type of experience you choose, it is sure to be memorable for everyone in the family.

 8. Lake house